gitsteveguy/ayurvedic_mrd_system/README.md

 </p>

 # Ayurvedic mrd system
-A mini project as part of our academics built on react that focuses on managing patient records of an Ayurvedic hospital.
+A project built on Node, React, Express and MySQL that focuses on managing patient records of an Ayurvedic hospital.

 ## Contributing